 Living Learning Communities

-Each LLC has reserved space in a specific building and some have special requirements.
+Do you want to live with other students with similar interests?
+Each Living Learning Community has reserved space in a specific building and some have special requirements.

 Mutual Roommate Requests